iotaledger/bee-rfcs/text/0030-protocol-messages.md

     /// Returns the size of the message. fn size(&self) -> usize;

-    /// Serializes a message into a bytes buffer.
+    /// Serializes a message into a byte buffer.
     /// Panics if the provided buffer has an invalid size.
     /// The size of the buffer should be equal to the one returned by the `size` method. fn into_bytes(self, bytes: &mut [u8]);